 My Mother would often find old sheet music at estate sales and bring it home for me to play on the piano.
-I have a stack of music as a result that is great fun to look through.
+As a result, I have a stack of music that is great fun to look through.
 A few days ago, I was looking through the stack and ran across this piece, Where the Columbines Grow.

 Little did I know back in those days that I would eventually settle in Colorado, now for 33.5 years.
 Columbines are one of my favorite flowers.
 While most of the Columbines are now gone from my garden, I can enjoy photos all year-long.